-The Nephrology Fellowship Program at Dartmouth-Hitchcock Medical Center (DHMC) is a fully accredited two-year program that is designed to prepare internists for the diverse clinical and academic career opportunities in the field of nephrology.
-DHMC is a 400-bed tertiary care facility located in Lebanon, New Hampshire, serving patients from all over New England, allowing for the fellows to see a diverse panel of diagnosis.
-We offer two positions per year for the two-year program.
+The Nephrology Fellowship Program is a fully accredited two-year program that is designed to prepare internists for the diverse clinical and academic career opportunities in the field of nephrology.
+Dartmouth Hitchcock Medical Center is a 400-bed tertiary care facility located in Lebanon, New Hampshire, serving patients from all over New England, allowing for the fellows to see a diverse panel of diagnosis.
+We offer 2 positions per year for the 2-year program.

 The program provides a particularly strong hands-on clinical experience in all aspects of nephrology and transplantation.
 The fellow experience is divided equally between the inpatient and outpatient setting and includes training in home dialysis and telemedicine.
 The schedule also includes elective rotations, allowing the Fellow the opportunity to tailor their experiences within the program.

 Our fellows participate in the teaching of medical students at Geisel School of Medicine at the Instructor level.
 They teach the Fluid Electrolyte and Kidney Course.

 Our Nephrology Program is unique in that fellows have the opportunity to apply to the ACGME-approved 3-year Nephrology/Leadership Preventive Medicine Residency track.
 With this 3-year program, fellows become board-eligible in Nephrology and Preventive Medicine and obtain an MPH degree from the prestigious Dartmouth Institute free of tuition while earning a fellow salary.

 Fellows have the opportunity to explore an additional one-year fellowship in Critical Care Medicine to become eligible for double board certification in Nephrology and Critical Care.

 Our program takes pride in our diversity and a collegial and friendly work atmosphere.
 Former fellows lead successful careers in academic and private practice all over the country.